You are currently viewing Beyond the Gut: The Probiotic Guide to Mineral Absorption and Total Systemic Health

 Which Foods Are Full of Probiotics?

-In addition to supplements, you can increase the ingestion of probiotic foods to add are garlic, onions, kombucha, kefir, and sauerkraut.
+In addition to supplements, you can increase the ingestion of probiotic foods.
+Try adding garlic, onions, kombucha, kefir, and sauerkraut to meals.
 Good herbs or spices to add to improve digestion may be ginger, horseradish, cardamom, oregano, nutmeg, cayenne pepper, clove, turmeric with Bioperine, and pumpkin seeds.

 Hair Analysis and Probiotics